Patch-based Memory Gate Model in Time Series Foundation Model: Introduction

 Reconstruction-based deep models are widely used for unsupervised time series anomaly detection.
 In this approach, an encoder-decoder network is trained with a self-supervised objective to reconstruct input sequences.
 These models aim to reproduce normal patterns precisely, while generating higher reconstruction errors for anomalies.
 Various models have been proposed within this paradigm, including OmniAnomaly \citep{omnianomaly}, Anomaly Transformer \citep{anomalytf}, TranAD \citep{tranad}, and TimesNet \citep{timesnet}.
 Recent models have achieved strong performance due to the representation learning capability of neural networks.
 However, existing reconstruction-based approaches often suffer from over-generalization, where anomalous inputs are reconstructed with high accuracy~\citep{MemAE,MNAD}.
 This issue arises when the encoder captures distinctive features of anomalies or when the decoder has sufficient capacity to reconstruct abnormal representations.

 Recent research has increasingly focused on TFMs, which are pre-trained on large-scale time series data from a variety of sources.
-TFMs can be adapted to new tasks with minimal additional training through approaches such as multi-task learning, few-shot learning, and prompting.
+Their strong generalization capability enables TFMs to achieve robust few-shot and zero-shot performance on new tasks.
 However, applying TFMs to anomaly detection presents two main challenges.
 First, most TFMs, such as MOIRAI \citep{moirai}, TimesFM \citep{timesfm}, Chronos \citep{chronos}, Time-MoE \citep{timemoe}, and Sundial~\citep{sundial} are primarily designed for time series forecasting.
 They often employ decoder-only architectures that limit their suitability for detection tasks.
-Second, TFMs used for anomaly detection typically adopt reconstruction-based approaches, leaving them vulnerable to over-generalization.
+Second, the generalization capability of TFMs leaves them vulnerable to over-generalization under reconstruction approaches, paradoxically hindering their effectiveness as a unified model across diverse datasets.

 To address these challenges, we adapt the Gate memory module of MEMTO \citep{memto}, a reconstruction-based deep model for time series anomaly detection.
 This module stores memory items that represent the prototypical features of normal patterns.
-When anomalies are reconstructed using memory items containing normal features, the resulting outputs resemble normal samples, thus alleviating over-generalization.
-However, MEMTO is highly sensitive to memory initialization, requiring a pre-training stage for the encoder to learn sufficiently informative representations.
-In addition, MEMTO lacks a patch-based design and follows a one-model-per-dataset framework.
-These characteristics lead to high training costs when handling multiple datasets.
+When anomalies are reconstructed using these normal memory items, the resulting outputs resemble normal samples, thus alleviating over-generalization.
+However, MEMTO is highly sensitive to memory initialization, requiring encoder pre-training to obtain informative and stable representations.
+Given MEMTO's one-model-per-dataset design, this sensitivity leads to high training cost when handling multiple datasets.
+It also uses a point-level memory rather than a patch-based structure, which reduces its effectiveness in detecting interval or periodic anomalies \citep{h-pad}.

 Furthermore, we adopt the pre-trained encoder from MOMENT~\citep{moment}, a TFM trained on large-scale time series datasets.
 MOMENT employs a patch-level masked representation learning strategy, where input sequences are divided into fixed-length patches and trained to reconstruct the masked patches.
 Its encoder, built on the T5 architecture \citep{T5}, can be coupled with task-specific decoders, providing highly transferable time series representations and flexibility across diverse tasks.
 However, like other TFMs, MOMENT adopts multi-domain pre-training, but achieving competitive performance typically requires fine-tuning a separate model for each target dataset.
 This limitation prevents it from fully exploiting the benefits of multi-domain representations.
 Moreover, as a reconstruction-based model for anomaly detection, MOMENT still remains vulnerable to over-generalization.